Silex/elmacro/README.md

 # elmacro

-Show keyboard macros as emacs lisp.
+Shows keyboard macros as emacs lisp.

 Set it up like this: